 (If this is just too much band for you, Huawei is also releasing the Huawei Band 2, a more stripped-back version of the Pro that won’t feature built-in GPS, the ability to monitor oxygen levels in your blood, smart coaching or sleep tracking.)

+We don't know when it'll be coming to Australia or if it'll ever launch there.
 The Huawei Band 2 Pro was released at the start of September 2017 in multiple markets, so should be a big winner for subsequent holiday season discounts.

 The Huawei Band 2 Pro doesn’t attempt to reinvent the wearable with its design, though it’s quite the departure from its original’s more traditional timepiece style.